-Persistence -- Trying for a few weeks than waiting for something to happen is not going to get it done.
+Persistence -- Trying for a few weeks then waiting for something to happen is not going to get it done.
 Check the ACS Job Information Board daily for a list of current employment and agencies.

 Options for teens to work are also limited.
 USAG Benelux - Brussels and US Embassy forms a partnership and officer a Summer Hire Program that runs for eight weeks.
 Students 14-23 are eligible for this opportunity.
 Students 18 and older also have an opportunity with AAFES and summer jobs.
 Youth Services should be contacted for information on youth employment opportunities.
 The Embassy program gives priority to college students or graduated seniors.

 Brussels offers employment prospects for Federal, NATO, NAF and Contracts.
 Brussels ACS Job Information board and local website has all the information you need to obtain employment in Brussels.